Diamante-Smith/Creating-Virtual-Networks-and-Virtual-Machines-/README.md

 - Type in Powershell exit this will drop the connection and log us out

-- Type in hostname just to verify which VM you are back in
+- Type in hostname to verify which VM you are back in

 <br><br>
 <h3>&#9320; Observe DHCP traffic </h3>